-Here's a roundup of women in fandom stories that might be of interest to fans:
+Here's a roundup of legal and technology stories that might be of interest to fans:

 - A steady stream of announcements show that quite a few companies are chasing the fan market.
 For example Chatwing.com sent out a press release to announce the Chatwing chat box for anime fan fiction writers.
 The Nico Nico Seiga image sharing website announced they would start hosting "user-submitted manga along with officially-serialized titles."
 Unfortunately some companies are not getting on the bandwagon.
 The Escapist reported that Lord of the Rings fans were starting petitions to save a game mod. "'[The Middle-Earth Roleplaying Project] is a Lord of the Rings total conversion for The Elder Scrolls V: Skyrim made, non for profit, by volunteers in their spare time,' the petition reads.
 'We, the undersigned, call upon Warner Bros.
 Entertainment to lift the cease and desist from MERP and allow the developers to continue as they were with no hindrance.'"